-Having a break in the heart of the land where democracy, philosophy and many more amazing inventions come from?
+Having a break in the heart of the land where democracy, philosophy and many more amazing inventions came from?
 Lucky you!
-The art will surround you in every single corner in Athens, not only because Acropolis is visible from every edge of the city.
+The art will surround you in every single corner in Athens, and not only because Acropolis is visible from every edge of the city.
 The unique combination of religion and literature, known as Greek mythology, is not estrange to most of us too.
 You can spot the influence of it till today all over the Greece, among with other countries.
-Though, as of school books, we have to go trough, it should be known to all of us, at least in basics, you will definitely leave this country with much greater knowledge about the ancient culture, history and art.
-Apart from the capital, there is one more wonder to discover.
+Though, as of school books we have to go trough, mythology should be known to all of us, at least in basics, you will definitely leave this country with much greater knowledge about the ancient culture, history and art.
+But apart from the capital there is one more wonder to discover.
 It is one of the most stunning monuments in the world, build on a high hill by Aegean cost.
 The location makes it definitely as a must see place, and the ruins remain in a really great condition.
 So here we go.